The importance of the olive varieties

 Strength ✭✭✩✩✩

-Arbequino oil is my personal favorite.
+Arbequino oil is my personal favourite.
 The variety takes its name from the town of leridana de Arbeca.
 It's so essential to grind these olives when they are green, therefore the harvesting is due at the end of October - November instead of the usual December - January.

 PICUDO